 One-North Eden 4 Bedroom Premium Type D2(P) (1,399 sqft) Review

-At 1,399 sqft, this 4 Bedroom unit sits snugly between the 1,259 sqft Compact 4 Bedroom unit and the 1,410 sqft 4 Bedroom unit offered at One-North Eden.
-The showflat unit occupies Stack 12 and is averagely sized when compared to its peers in the market.
+At 1,399 sqft, this 4 Bedroom unit sits snugly between the 1,259 sqft Compact 4 Bedroom unit and the 1,410 sqft 4 Bedroom unit.
+The One-North Eden showflat unit occupies Stack 12 and is averagely sized when compared to its peers in the market.

 This particular show unit, however, is the top floor unit with a 4.5m ceiling height.
 The developers did not include the ‘air space’ into their calculation of the floor area but will nevertheless charge a premium for top floor units.